 Although CyberGhost's user experience isn't quite up there with the best, it's a fantastic choice for those looking to stream and torrent without breaking the bank – and you'll also be covered by an unusually long 45-day money-back guarantee, so you'll be able to test it thoroughly before committing.

 If you're after a VPN stalwart for a bargain price, you could do a lot worse than IPVanish.
-We've just seen the provider give its pricing model a shake-up, and now new users signing up will get decent value – just $3.75 a month on a year-long plan.
+In our latest IPVanish review we saw the provider give its pricing model a shake-up, and now new users signing up will get excellent value – just $2.40 a month on a year-long plan.

 It's not all about price, though, and you need to get a good product.
 Thankfully, IPVanish delivers, and provides seriously configurable clients and tons of devices.
 While the aesthetic might not be to everyone's taste, they're super functional and do everything you want them to, and more.